-Discover legends, myths and folklore of the banana tree in India- its use in traditional Indian culture.
+Discover legends, myths and folklore of the banana tree in India and its use in Indian culture.
+Offering and prayers to the Banana, is something which has been carried out since time immemorial.

 Sanskrit: Rambha, Kachii